“It actively supports and encourages independence.”

 She continued, “It actively supports and encourages independence.
 As long as you have people who can help with that, everybody benefits.”

-As part of his stay in the Home Recovery Care program, Perry received twice daily nursing visits, intravenous (IV) fluids and antibiotics and physical therapy (PT) and occupational therapy (OT) to improve his ability to be independent.
+As part of his stay in the Recovery Care at Home program, Perry received twice daily nursing visits, intravenous (IV) fluids and antibiotics and physical therapy (PT) and occupational therapy (OT) to improve his ability to be independent.
 He was also set up with all the equipment needed for his care, including a tablet for virtual visits with a physician.

 “The way everything was handled was about as smooth and stress free as it gets,” Cheryl says.